inemtsev/hugo_blog/content/posts/chunked-file-upload-typescript-react-go.md

 The logic here is fairly straightforward:

-1. Open the file or create it if not there. **os.O_APPEND** tells the OS that writes append to the file, so there is no need to offset to the end of the file. **os.O_RDWR** opens the file for both reads and writes. **os.ModeAppend** only allows writing via appending to the file.
+1. Open the file or create if not there. **os.O_APPEND** tells the OS that writes append to the file, so there is no need to offset to the end of the file. **os.O_RDWR** opens the file for both reads and writes. **os.ModeAppend** only allows writing via appending to the file.
 2. Then, we write/append the chunk to the file.
 3. We check if the file upload is completed.
 We do this by checking the range of bytes in the headers.
 4. Finally, we upload the file to Google Cloud.

-To check that the file is finished downloading, we parse the **Content-Range** header we sent from the browser.
+To check that the file is finished uploading, we parse the **Content-Range** header we sent from the browser.
 {{< highlight go >}}
 func isFileUploadCompleted(c *gin.Context) bool {
 	contentRangeHeader := c.Request.Header.Get("Content-Range")